nikkieverett/recipe-app/recipes/no-bake-lemon-tart.md

-make chocolate butterflies (optional):  fold a piece of parchment paper in half then open. using a resealable plastic bag filled with melted chocolate outline butterfly wings on each side of the fold then prop up between two plates so that each wing is slightly elevated and the paper isn't completely flat; let set. if desired once set fill in with melted chocolate.
+make chocolate butterflies (optional):  fold a piece of parchment paper in half then open. using a resealable plastic bag filled with melted chocolate outline butterfly wings on each side of the fold then prop up between two plates so that each wing is slightly elevated and the paper isnt completely flat; let set. if desired once set fill in with melted chocolate.